NafeesMadni/Content-Generators-API/README.md

 ```

 ---
-*Note: This API utilizes Claude AI model 2.1 for content generation.
+*Note: This API utilizes claude-3-5-sonnet-20241022 for content generation.
 Ensure you have the necessary API credentials before deployment.*